Microwawe/Titanic/README.md

 ### Development

 The frontend was done with HTML, CSS, JS and jQuery.
-Backend was created with PHP and a MySQL database.
+Backend was created with PHP and the data was stored in a MySQL database.

 ### Author